 It Works Fat Fighter Side Effects

-- Generally speaking stop all supplements at at least 2 weeks before surgery
+- Stop all supplements at least 2 weeks before surgery

-- Pregnant and nursing moms should speak to their doctor first
+- Pregnant and breastfeeding moms should speak to their doctor first

 - If you take any medications, speak to your doctor and pharmacist